How David Cassidy Blew Up His Bubblegum Career With The ‘Naked Lunch Box’ ‘Rolling Stone’ Cover

 “I didn’t tell my management I was doing that.
 They went insane.
 We shot it at my house in Los Angeles.”

-Evelyn Ward, David Cassidy’s mother was so shocked and hounded by the press, she sought refuge in Mexico.
+Evelyn Ward, David Cassidy’s mother, was so shocked and hounded by the press, she sought refuge in Mexico.

-Cassidy immediately lost lucrative endorsements from Coca Cola, amongst others.
+Cassidy immediately lost lucrative endorsements from Coca-Cola, amongst others.
 But he was quickly replaced.
 Donny Osmond was now the new bubblegum star and David Cassidy’s marketable image was toast.

 Yet, despite the backlash in the United States, The Independent reports that the Partridge Family star “got a second chance at doing fresh-faced and squeaky-clean” in the United Kingdom.

 Then, he announced he was quitting.
-He has spent four years devoted to “the business of David Cassidy,” and he was tired of living in a fish bowl.
+He has spent four years devoted to “the business of David Cassidy,” and he was tired of living in a fishbowl.
 He had his finale U.K. tour, and then he needed to get his life back.

 The concerts were filled with screaming, hysterical fans everywhere he went.
 The shows became a chaotic frenzy, complete with stampedes.
 It was so crazy that one show was called a “suicide concert” by the director of the British Safety Council.

 Sadly, tragedy struck at White City, near London.
-Bernadette Whelan, a 14-year-old girl died.
-The official cause of death was ruled that she was “a victim of contrived hysteria.”
+Bernadette Whelan, a 14-year-old girl, died.
+The official cause of death ruled that she was “a victim of contrived hysteria.”

 Cassidy was quite heartbroken.
-He wrote to her family, but he could not go to Bernadette’s funeral, for the fear of mass chaos.
+He wrote to her family, but he could not go to Bernadette’s funeral for the fear of mass chaos.

-By this time, the Partridge Family was over, and David Cassidy was determined to be taken seriously as an actor and a singer.
+By this time, the Partridge Family was over and David Cassidy was determined to be taken seriously as an actor and a singer.
 His days as a pop superstar were over, yet it took him years to overcome the stigma of being Keith Partridge.

 [Featured Image by AP Images]